-Institute of Informatics and Digital Education
+Department of Informatics and Digital Education

-The research focus of the Institute of Informatics and Digital Education is on the innovative use of technology in educational contexts.
+The research focus of the Department of Informatics and Digital Education is on the innovative use of technology in educational contexts.
 While the Chair of Informatics Education, headed by Professor Bernhard Standl, focuses on the modelling and empirical investigation of teaching concepts as didactic design patterns, the Junior Professorship for Digital Education, led by Junior Professor Alexander Skulmowski, conducts empirical research into the design of digital learning and investigates the effects of digital learning media.

 Informatics education